 Officials from the District Attorney's Office and Lowell Police Department, along with the Massachusetts State Police, are reporting little information at this time as their investigation continues.
 There have been no arrests in the case and Long said Tuesday those in the neighborhood in Pawtucketville should contact the police department if they have concerns for their safety.

 There was a strong police presence around Sweeney's home on Sparks Street throughout much of Sunday morning.
-A neighbor, Paul Smith, said he saw investigators searching through the backyard of the home and knocking on nearby residences' doors to ask questions.

 Follow Samantha Allen on Twitter and Tout @SAllen_89.